FAQ & Glossary – OIRE

 • improving the use of PPS resources.

-What benefits will the implementation of CSIRE bring to end users?
+What benefits will the implementation of CSIRE bring to end users, producers, and prosumers?

 What benefits will the implementation of CSIRE bring to the electricity market?